ipfs/ipfs-docs/docs/basics/js/js-ipfs.md

     This imports the client library and uses the `create()` function to connect to an IPFS API server.

-1. To connect to the API, run the application: <!--TODO: complete -->
+1. To connect to the API, run the application:

+    ```bash
+    node index.js
+    ```

+The library internally detects if your machine is running a local node.

 :::

 ::: tab ipfs-client id="connect-ipfs-client"

-1. If you have not already installed the client library, add the `ipfs-http-client` module to your project: <!--TODO: complete -->
+1. If you have not already installed the client library, add the `ipfs-client` module to your project:

+    ```bash
+    npm i ipfs-client
+    ```

-1. Populate your `index.js` file with the following to create an instance of the HTTP API client:
+2. Populate your `index.js` file with the following to create an instance of the HTTP API client:

     ```js{1,3-5}
     import { create } from 'ipfs-client'

     const client = create({
-    grpc: '/ipv4/127.0.0.1/tcp/5003/ws',
+      grpc: '/ip4/127.0.0.1/tcp/5003/ws',
-    http: '/ipv4/127.0.0.1/tcp/5002/http'
+      http: '/ip4/127.0.0.1/tcp/5002/http'
     })

     const id = await client.id()